CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_weather.md

 ![](assets/02_simulator_with_basic_appbar.png)

-Another version of the `<AllicationHeader>` component, but with some styling addad to it might look like this:
+Another version of the `<ApplicationHeader>` component, but with some styling addad to it, might look like this:

 ```js
 import React from 'react'